allegro/bigflow/docs/deployment.md

 ### Service Account Authentication

-Service account method is typically used on CI/CD servers.
+The Service account method is typically used on CI/CD servers.
 It allows you to authenticate with a [service account](https://cloud.google.com/iam/docs/service-accounts) as long as you have a [Vault](https://www.vaultproject.io/) server for managing OAuth tokens.

 ## Vault

+**//TODO**